szilard/benchm-ml/README.md

 mxnet    |  CPU 32c  |   70
 keras+TF |  1 GPU    |   35

-Despite not beeing great (in accuracy) on tabular data of the type above, deep learning has been a blast in domains such as image, speech and somewhat text, and I'm planing to do a [benchmark of tools](https://github.com/szilard/benchm-dl) in that area as well (mostly conv-nets and RNNs/LSTMs).
+Despite not being great (in accuracy) on tabular data of the type above, deep learning has been a blast in domains such as image, speech and somewhat text, and I'm planing to do a [benchmark of tools](https://github.com/szilard/benchm-dl) in that area as well (mostly conv-nets and RNNs/LSTMs).